An arrest has been made in Tupac Shakur's killing. Here's what we know about the case and the rapper – KION546

 WHAT’S NEW IN THE INVESTIGATION?

 Authorities on Friday arrested Davis, who’s name has long been linked with Shakur’s death.
-He is the uncle of a man who emerged as a suspect shortly after the rapper’s killing.
+He is the relative of a man who emerged as a suspect shortly after the rapper’s killing.

 Shakur was gunned down while riding in a car on the Las Vegas strip on Sept.
 7, 1996.